surplusvaluetheory/VLCnowPlaying-PSedition/README.md

 3. Update the variables with the relevant information:

 ```
-# Password for the VLC web interface
+# Password for the  web interface
-VLC_PASSWORD=yourVLCpassw0rd
+_PASSWORD=yourpassw0rd

 # Your Twitch username
 TWITCH_USERNAME=yourtwitchusername